PPrzemko/TTS-AnonfilesBackupper/README.md

 3. Enter your API key, which you can obtain from the [AnonFiles](https://anonfiles.com/docs/api) website after creating an account.
 4. Choose if you want to contribute your uploads. (true,false)
 5. Optionally, you can modify the "api-key", "path" and "community contribution" settings in the configuration (.config) file.
+The default path is . this is the same path as the .exe file.
+If you want to change it use this format.
+MOD_PATH="V:/TTSModBackups"

 ## Usage